gordy93/Prometheus_Capital_2026/README.md

 PROBABILITY OF BACKTEST OVERFITTING

-The framework also estimates the Probability of Backtest Overfitting using combinatorial symmetric cross-validation.
+The framework also estimates the Probability of Backtest Overfitting (Bailey et al., 2015) using combinatorial symmetric cross-validation.

 Concept:
 For many balanced train/test partitions, the notebook selects the best-performing signal in-sample and then checks how that winner ranks out-of-sample.
 If the “winner” often performs poorly out-of-sample, this suggests the research process is overfitting noise.